How to Measure Boat Canvas, Decks, Sails, and Hulls with a Camera

 Starting with Complex Shaped Decking

 Complex shaped deck measuring captures the outlines of panels of a deck directly on the boat with no intermediate template step.
 You should be comfortable with 2D CAD and your CAD/CAM workflow and possibly also familiar with more advanced CAD tools such as flattening.
 You can start as simply as using your existing mobile phone camera, or other camera you might have, and a copy of PhotoModeler Standard.
+The Deck Procedures page has more information.

 Starting with 3D Templating